nammayatri/nammayatri/app/scheduler-example/README.md

-# Example Service
+# Scheduler example

-This directory contains example (template) of a service for faster service creation.
+This directory contains an example applications that uses the scheduler library.